General Resource Requirements for Kubernetes and Default Port Configuration

 Dynamic Volume Provisioning

 PubSub+ Cloud requires dynamic volume provisioning, which is requested through Persistent Volume Claims managed by Kubernetes StatefulSets.
-This requirement requires the infrastructure to provide a storage backend that is supported by one of the Kubernetes storage plugins.
-In addition, PubSub+ Cloud requires a block storage backend for dynamic volume provisioning (filesystem-based backends are not supported).
+This requirement requires that the infrastructure provide a storage backend that is supported by one of the Kubernetes' storage plugins.
+In addition, PubSub+ Cloud requires a block storage backend for dynamic volume provisioning (we do not support filesystem-based backends).

 Compute Resource Requirements